4.32 Conflict Resolution and Grievance Process PolicySee version history

 A formal grievance may only be filed after the employee has requested Employee Relations Assistance and considered the option of the informal mediation process.
 This grievance procedure applies to any full-time employee.
 It does not permit a grievance that relates to dismissal, layoff, non-renewal of contract, the designated discipline process referenced in CPCC Policies and Procedures 4.38, 4.07, 4.08, or 4.31 or other matters of employment status except those resulting from violation of College policies and/or procedures.
 A recommendation to initiate new policy or to change existing policy is handled through normal administrative channels.
 Information concerning an appeal of dismissal during term of contract or non-renewal of an extendible contract is contained in Policy 4.08, Policy 4.07, and Policy 4.31.
 If an employee has an allegation of discriminatory treatment or harassment, the employee should refer to Policy 4.60 Discriminatory Harassment.

-A grievance must be presented by the grievant within ten working days following notification from the Director of Equal Opportunity that consideration and/or utilization of the informal mediation process has been completed (as outlined in Section IV.C).
+A grievance must be presented by the grievant within ten working days following notification from the Director Institutional Equity that consideration and/or utilization of the informal mediation process has been completed (as outlined in Section IV.C).
 The time may be extended by agreement of both parties or by extenuating circumstances as decided by the Associate Vice President of Human Resources or designee.
 If the grievant does not meet the stated time limitations, the grievance will be denied and cannot be resubmitted.